Check out more articles from the OAK series.

-To access a camera, in our case the left camera, we need to select it.
-Which is done by the setBoardSocket method.
+To access a camera, we need to select it – in our case, the left camera.
+This is done by the setBoardSocket method.
 Internally it also creates an input node, X-LinkIn.
 X-Link is a mechanism using which the camera communicates with the host ( computer ).

 4. Create XLinkOut node and acquire frames

 To get the output, we need to create the X-Link output node.
 The camera can have several other outputs, say another stream from the right mono camera or from the RGB camera or some other output that we don’t need to worry about as of now.
 Hence, it has been named “left” so it does not conflict with others.
 Finally, we link the output of the mono camera by putting it as an input to the X-LinkOut node.